 Child custody is complicated: how invested will be you be in learning Texas family law?

-In case you haven’t noticed, most lawyers on television are filmed in front of a bunch of law books.
-In the year 2020, there isn’t all that much need to search through legal reference guides for information given that we have the internet.
-However, lawyers like to give off the impression that we are extremely learned and scholarly- which, to a degree, we are.
+In case you haven't noticed, most lawyers on television are filmed in front of a bunch of law books.
+In 2020, there isn't much need to search through legal reference guides for information given that we have the internet.
+However, lawyers like to give off the impression that we are highly learned and scholarly- which, to a degree, we are.

 Do not let our attempts to emphasize our braininess cover up the fact that we do a lot of research, reading, and analysis as a part of representing clients just like you in courtrooms across the state of Texas.
 It would help if you were prepared to do the same amount of work to prepare for these hearings and trials- and then work a lot more on top of that.
 Keep in mind that your lawyer does this for a living.
 She doesn't also teach school, sell computer equipment, or do anything else.
 She is an attorney, and you are not.

-The other thing that you need to keep an eye on is that family court judges are given a great deal of authority to decide cases based on their own judgments about a case.
+The other thing you need to keep an eye on is that family court judges are given a great deal of authority to decide cases based on their judgments about a topic.
 They can use their experiences and judge the specific facts that you are presenting to them.
-The family code is important, but the judge can make their own impressions for the most part.
+The family code is essential, but the judge can make their impressions for the most part.